 The work in Years 7-9 develop students’ technical skills using a variety of media and processes.
 Students develop their work through themes and projects designed to encourage an awareness of the visual world.
 They look and respond to the work of artists, crafts workers and designers, make observed and imaginative drawings and experiment and explore materials in both two and three dimensions.
 Each year students will produce paintings, prints and 3D work allowing skills to be built up year on year.

 Art is a popular and successful option at GCSE where the emphasis encourages an adventurous and enquiring approach to art and developing skills to express a personal response.
 There is also a significant written element to the GCSE course that enable students to demonstrate their critical and cultural understanding.
 During Years 10 and 11 students work on two major project units.
-During the process of completing these units each student will complete a 45 hour controlled assessment.
 The coursework part of the course is worth 60% of the total marks.
-At the end of Year 11 students will take a ten hour timed test to determine the remaining 40%.
+At the end of Year 11 students will prepare for and take a ten hour timed test to determine the remaining 40%.

 Sixth Form students work on the AQA A2 courses which follow the same format and working patterns as the GCSE course.
 Students start the course by following a skills base curriculum..
 Students then use these skills in their independent sustained investigation which they start in January of year 12..
 This element is 60% of the final grade and is produced in class and in their own time throughout the remainder of year 12 and 13..
 The focus is on technical skill, and development of ideas.
 Work should take on a more conceptual approach as they develop their independent work.